simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 **Python:** - this should work with Python 2.7 or 3.x:

 1. Download [serve.py](https://raw.githubusercontent.com/aftersim/aftersim.github.io/source/scripts/serve.py) and save somewhere useful, like your home directory.
-2. `cd` to the root folder you wish to serve, and then run with the command
+2. `cd` to the root folder you wish to serve, and then run the command
 3. `/path/to/serve.py` or `~/serve.py` if it's in your home directory
-4. Test that it's working by running the command and browsing to <http://localhost:8000>.
+4. Test that it's working by browsing to <http://localhost:8000>.
 If you see a file listing, then it is working! 🎉 🎉

 **Java:**

 Run the .jar file directly:

 1. Download [mini-file-server.jar](https://github.com/aftersim/mini-file-server/raw/master/bin/mini-file-server.jar) and run with the command
-2. `java -jar mini-file-server.jar \[rootfolder\]`
+2. `java -jar mini-file-server.jar [rootfolder]`
 3. If you don't provide a root folder, mini-file-server will use the .jar file's working folder.
 That may or may not be what you want!
 4. On Windows you can double-click the .jar file to run it and serve the folder it is in.
 5. Test that it's working by running the server and browsing to <http://localhost:8000>.
 If you see a file listing, then it is working! 🎉 🎉